-In this paper, we consider JSCC of transmitting a memoryless source over $K$-user memoryless broadcast channel, and give an inner bound and three outer bounds on the achievable distortion region.
-The inner bound is derived by a unified framework of hybrid coding inspired by \cite{Minero}, and the outer bounds are derived by introducing auxiliary random variables at sender side or at receiver sides.
-The proof method of introducing auxiliary random variables (or remote sources) at sender side could be found in \cite{Reznic06} and \cite{Tian11}.
-However, to the best of our knowledge, it is the first time to prove outer bounds by introducing auxiliary random variables (or remote channels) at receiver sides.
-Our bounds are generalizations and unifications of several existing bounds in the literature.
-Besides, as a consequence, we also obtain an inner bound and an outer bound for degraded broadcast channel case.
-Owing to the generalization of our results, when specialized to Gaussian source broadcast and binary source broadcast, our inner bound could recover best known performance achieved by hybrid coding, and our outer bound could recover the best known outer bounds given by Tian \emph{et al.} \cite{Tian11} and Khezeli \emph{et al. }\cite{Khezeli14}.
-Moreover, for these cases, our bounds can also be used to generate some new results.
-Besides, we also extend the inner bound and outer bounds to Wyner-Ziv source broadcast problem, i.e., source broadcast with side information at decoders.
-When specialized to Wyner-Ziv Gaussian case and Wyner-Ziv binary case, our bounds reduce to some new bounds.
-In addition, when specialized to lossless transmission of a source with independent components, the bounds for source broadcast problem (without side information) is also used to achieve an inner bound and an outer bound on capacity region of general broadcast channel with common messages, which respectively generalize Marton's inner bound and Nair-El Gamal outer bound to $K$-user broadcast channel case.
+In this paper, we consider JSCC of transmitting a memoryless source over a $K$-user memoryless broadcast channel, and derive an inner bound and two outer bounds on the admissible distortion region.
+The inner bound is derived by using a unified framework of hybrid coding inspired by \cite{Minero}, and the outer bounds are derived by introducing remote sources at the sender side or introducing remote channels at receiver sides.
+The proof method of introducing remote sources at the sender side can be found in \cite{Reznic06} and \cite{Tian11}, and hence it is not new.
+However, the introducing remote channels method is different from existing methods.
+The existing method of introducing auxiliary random variables at receiver sides, named the genie-aided method, can be found in \cite[Section 6.4.3]{Tian11,Khezeli14,El Gamal}.
+Both the genie-aided method and the introducing remote channels method convert the original communication system into a new one.
+However, the genie-aided method constructs a ``stronger'' network such that the original network is a degraded version of it, while the introducing remote channels method constructs a degraded (``weaker'') version of the original network.
+Hence our introducing remote channels method is different from the existing genie-aided method.
+Furthermore, our distortion bounds are generalizations and unifications of several existing bounds in the literature.
+Besides, as a consequence, we also obtain an inner bound and an outer bound for the degraded broadcast channel case.
+When specialized to the Gaussian source broadcast and binary source broadcast, our inner bound could recover the best known performance achieved by hybrid coding, and our outer bound could recover the best known outer bounds given by Tian \emph{et al.} \cite{Tian11} and Khezeli \emph{et al. }\cite{Khezeli14}.
+Moreover, for these cases, our bounds can be also used to generate some new results.
+Besides, we also extend the inner bound and outer bounds to the Wyner-Ziv source broadcast problem, i.e., source broadcast with side information at decoders.
+When specialized to the Wyner-Ziv Gaussian and binary cases, our bounds reduce to some new bounds.